JohnnyMa/sane/pages/index.md

 # SANE

-The Simple And Needed configuration format
+The Simple And NEeded configuration format

 By <a href="https://kerkour.com" target="_blank" rel="noopener noreferrer">Sylvain Kerkour</a>